 1893: 'Gib' Currie, Jack Roberts, Peter Williams, Bill Walton received illuminated address for long service.
 Gold lockets presented to R. Cameron and A. Grant of the second twenty for excellence of play.

-1895: unknown - no mention in The Age, The Argus or The Leader's AGM reports.
+1895: unknown, possibly the same reason as in 1894 - no mention in The Age, The Argus or The Leader's AGM reports.

 1896: Tom Blake, Fred Rolfe & Jimmy Aitken received illuminated addresses.